-Since the adoption of the 2020 RTP/SCS, there have been two amendments.
-The target achievement was recalculated for each amendment, and it was determined that GHG targets would still be achieved (See pg.
-83 of Amendment #1 and pg.
-36 of Amendment #2).
+Since the adoption of the 2020 RTP/SCS, there have been two amendments as a result of changes to the projects in the RTP.
+The resulting GHG emissions was recalculated for each amendment, and it was determined that GHG targets would still be achieved (See pg.
+83 of Amendment $\#1^2$ and pg.
+36 of Amendment $\#2^3$).

-CARB Recommendation: Accelerating Infill to Further SCS Implementation and Goals
+CARB Recommendation: Accelerating Infill to Further SCS Implementation and Goals SCAG Response: Staff Actions and Changes to Connect SoCal 2024

-SCAG has used its most recent Regional Housing Needs Assessment (RHNA) process to direct more growth in alignment with Connect SoCal.
+In its most recent Regional Housing Needs Assessment (RHNA) process, SCAG allocated housing units in alignment with the goals and policies of the SCS which should result in accelerating infill development.
 Read more about the RHNA process in Section 2.1.
-To accelerate housing production to achieve 6th Cycle RHNA goals.

-SCAG was awarded \$47 million in Regional Early Action Planning (REAP) funding to support local governments and stakeholders with housing planning activities that accelerate housing production and meet the region's goals for producing 1.3 million new units of housing by 2029, as determined by the 6th Cycle Regional Housing Needs Assessment (RHNA).
+Furthermore, SCAG was awarded \$47 million in State Regional Early Action Planning 1.0 (REAP) funding to support local governments and stakeholders with housing planning activities that accelerate housing production and meet the region's need for 1.3 million new units of housing by 2029, as determined by the 6th Cycle Regional Housing Needs Assessment (RHNA).
 SCAG is administering the REAP funds through a combination of direct technical assistance, including housing element data components and policy assessments, subregional partnerships with councils of government, community-based partnership grants in collaboration with philanthropic organizations, and planning support offered through the Sustainable Communities Program to local jurisdictions or entities serving single or multiple jurisdictions.